PlatteForum is a 501 (c)3 non profit organization located in Denver, Colorado, U.S., founded in 2002.

 Art strengthens the soul of the community; it opens up new pathways and deepens understanding of ourselves and our world.
 PlatteForum is a 501 (c)3 non-prorfit organization.

 In 2002, Judy Anderson and Mark Smith (East West Partners) co-founded PlatteForum in Denver, Colorado, to address diminishing access to the arts in public schools and provide a place for artists to have the time and support to create new work.
 Believing that the arts are a means to develop a vibrant community of healthy, compassionate, and innovative people, these two visionaries created a place where underserved kids could interact with professional artists participating in one of the first community engaged urban artist-in-residence programs in the United States.
 PlatteForum is a safe environment where kids can explore events in their lives, take risks, create and present art, receive critical feedback, learn from professional artists, learn to work as part of a team, and develop academic and life skills that will stay with them forever.
 Using arts-based learning as a vehicle (PlatteForum’s programs are not geared toward teaching youth to become artists, although we support youth who choose that path), we offer youth opportunities to find their voice and reach for their dreams.
-PlatteForum’s programs benefit artists, youth, and community through four primary programs: ArtLab, College Access Mentoring Program (CAMP), Learning Labs, and Artist Residency.
+PlatteForum’s programs benefit artists, youth, and community through four primary programs: ArtLab, Learning Labs, and Artist Residency.

 Improving High School Graduation Rates and College Access